Wonder what investing in bonds might entail? Start with Benzinga’s guide to determine whether bonds are the right investment for you.

 3. Municipal Bonds

-Municipal bonds are also issued by the government, but this time we’re talking about state and local governments.
+Municipal bonds are also issued by state and local governments.
 They’re used to fund the construction of public projects like schools, housing, highways and sewer systems.

-There are also different types of municipal bonds — general obligations bonds and revenue bonds.
+Different types of municipal bonds exist — general obligations bonds and revenue bonds.
 If you trade municipal bonds, note they are exempt from federal income tax.
 Your bond may be exempt from state and local taxes as well if you live in the issuing state.

 4. Corporate Bonds